12 ways to make money from writing

 When people use that link to make a purchase, you can earn a small commission (with no impact on the buyer).

-You could also get paid to create social media content for businesses.
-This could be through writing their tweets, crafting engaging Instagram captions or tweaking the bios on their social channels.
+You could also get paid to create social media content for businesses, such as by crafting engaging Instagram captions or tweaking the bios on their social channels.

 To do this, it's worth reaching out to small businesses directly.
 You can use your own successes on social media as examples of why they should hire you on a freelance basis as their social media assistant.

 You could also use sites like Fiverr to find clients.
-We've got more info about this in our guide to easy gigs to do on Fiverr.
+We have more info about this in our guide to easy gigs to do on Fiverr.

 If you've already been looking into different types of writing jobs, you've no doubt come across adverts for copywriting roles.
 This is more of a long-term career option rather than a quick way to make money.